 GitHub confirms internal repository compromise

-According to GitHub’s public statement, the intrusion originated from a malicious Visual Studio Code extension installed on an employee device.
+According to GitHub’s public statements, the intrusion originated from a malicious version of the Nx Console Visual Studio Code extension installed on an employee device.
 The company said the compromise allowed attackers to access a limited portion of GitHub’s internal environment, including thousands of internal repositories.

 GitHub did not confirm the authenticity of the repository archive advertised in the forum post or verify the actor’s claim that approximately 4,000 repositories were exfiltrated.
-However, the company reportedly stated the actor’s claims were “directionally consistent” with findings from its ongoing investigation.
+However, the company reportedly described the actor’s claims as “directionally consistent” with findings from its ongoing investigation.

 The alleged seller claimed the archive contains internal platform source code and organization repositories associated with GitHub’s core infrastructure.